adobe/kafka-connect-s3/README.md

 ## Important Configuration

-Only bytes may be written to S3.
-A Kafka Connect cluster or standalone worker is configured with [a single key and value converter](http://docs.confluent.io/2.0.0/connect/userguide.html#common-worker-configs)\*.
+Only bytes may be written to S3, so you *must* configure the Sink & Source connectors to "convert" to bytes.

+### 0.10.1.0+

+Connect 0.10.1.0 introduced the ability to specify converters at the connector level, so you should specify the `AlreadyBytesConverter` for both the sink and source.

+connect-s3/sink.properties:

+   key.converter=com.spredfast.kafka.connect.s3.AlreadyBytesConverter
+   value.converter=com.spredfast.kafka.connect.s3.AlreadyBytesConverter

+### Pre 0.10.1.0

-To get raw bytes for S3 you must either:
+On older Connect versions only the worker [key and value converters](http://docs.confluent.io/2.0.0/connect/userguide.html#common-worker-configs) can be configured, so to get raw bytes for S3 you must either:

  1. Configure your cluster converter to leave records as raw bytes: